Live News Articles Safety Guide Register Now ▶

 Not necessarily.
 Public listing requires SEC-mandated financial disclosures, which adds one transparency layer.
 But Binance holds a $1 billion-plus SAFU reserve and publishes monthly Merkle-tree proof-of-reserves, letting users verify their specific balances.
 Safety depends on which risk dimension matters most to you.

-Kraken's CEO confirmed in April 2026 that a public listing remains under consideration, countering reports of a pause in preparations.
-No exchange, filing date, or deal structure has been confirmed.
+Kraken's CEO confirmed in April 2026 that a public listing remains under consideration.
+No exchange, filing date, or deal structure has been publicly confirmed as of June 2026.
 Kraken's 2025 NinjaTrader acquisition is widely viewed as pre-IPO product expansion into regulated futures markets.
+Monitor Kraken's official newsroom for current updates.

 How do SEC financial disclosures differ from proof-of-reserves for crypto users?